davidedc/The-strangest-things-in-your-pics/readme.md

 <img src="https://raw.githubusercontent.com/davidedc/The-strangest-things-in-your-pics/master/readmeFileImages/theProcessLooksLikeThis.png" width="236px"/>
 <br>

-You might want to redirect that to a .csv file.
+(You will want to redirect that to a .csv file for further processing.)

 I've put the images in three separate directories and run 3 processes in parallel, outputting the results in .csv files.

-After a night of processing, I collected the results.
+After a night of processing, I collated together the three .csv files into one for analysis.

 # More about ImageNet and convolutional neural networks